Tsuk1ko/extension-config-patcher/README.md

 ```

 This configuration allows the editor to connect to the official VS Code extension marketplace, allowing you to search and install extensions that were previously unavailable in your editor's marketplace.

+Original configuration file will be backup to `resources/app/product.bak.json`.